 Panels are rarely ever an issue.
 They are built incredibly strong and designed to withstand the harshest winds, snow, heat, and cold.
 Even hail that damages cars rarely damages your panels—while it's not covered under warranty, the panels are designed and tested to withstand hail approximately an inch in diameter.

 Over time, a panel's quality can fluctuate, and these changes are taken into account when we talk about performance longevity.
 This is degradation—the amount of reduction to wattage output over time.

-The 84% is guaranteed, but our preferred panels have a historical record of 85-6%.
+This base number is guaranteed, but our preferred panels have a historical record of 85-6%.
 Some of the most expensive panels on the market (often costing 2x as much per watt) boast a 92% performance record (a 6-7% difference).
 We try and find the sweet spot—the best-bang-for-your-buck panel that will do the job at the highest-yielding ROI over 25 years.

 In short, we almost never have issues with panels.
 They keep chugging along, exceeding their performance rating throughout the life of the warranty.